momoko8443/catw_auto/README.md

 		docker run -d -p 3000:3000 --name catw_auto catw_auto_image

 		docker ps //make sure catw_auto is on the containers' list
- 5. **Step 4**
+ 5. **Step 5**
+    	wait about 5 minutes.
     	visit http://host:3000 to verify the snapshots of automatic operations.

 # Tips

- - Saving operation will launch immediately when container starts
+ - Saving operation will be launched immediately when container starts.
- - Script will be run at 17:00 on every Monday,  Wednesday and Friday
+ - Script will be run at 17:00 on every Monday,  Wednesday and Friday.
+ - It takes about 5 minutus to finish once saving operation.